-- Score on the Cambridge English Scale for their performance in each of the three exam papers (Reading and Writing, Listening and Speaking). - Score on the Cambridge English Scale for their overall performance in the exam.
-The overall score is the average of their scores for the four skills. - Grade this is based on the candidate's overall score. - Level on the CEFR this is also based on the overall score.
+- score on the Cambridge English Scale for their performance in each of the four skills (reading, writing, listening and speaking) - score on the Cambridge English Scale for their overall performance in the exam.
+The overall score is the average of their scores for the four skills - grade this is based on the candidate's overall score - level on the CEFR this is also based on the overall score.